Çağlar Söyüncü: Atlético Madrid

-On 5 July 2023, Söyüncü joined Spanish La Liga side Atlético Madrid on a four-year deal.
+On 5 July 2023, following Leicester City's relegation from Premier League, Söyüncü joined Spanish La Liga side Atlético Madrid on a four-year deal.
 He played nine games, of which six in the league (115 minutes), two in the UEFA Champions League (59 minutes) and one half of a Copa del Rey match.
 He was sent off in a 1–0 win over Sevilla on 23 December for a foul on Lucas Ocampos, only four minutes after coming on as a substitute.

 Fenerbahçe

 On 29 January 2024, Söyüncü signed for Süper Lig club Fenerbahçe on loan for the rest of the season.
-On 3 February 2024, he make his Süper Lig debut in his career against Antalyaspor in a 2-0 away win.
-Four days later, on 7 February 2024, he made his Turkish Cup debut with the team against Gaziantep in a 2-0 away win and helped his team to reached quarter final.
-On 8 March 2024, he made his continental debut with the team in a 3-0 away victory against Union SG, also made an assist.
+On 3 February 2024, he make his Süper Lig debut in his career against Antalyaspor in a 2–0 away win.
+Four days later, on 7 February 2024, he made his Turkish Cup debut with the team against Gaziantep in a 2–0 away win and helped his team to reached quarter final.
+On 8 March 2024, he made his continental debut with the team in a 3–0 away victory against Union SG, also made an assist.

 He scored twice in his first half-season, including the only goal on 19 May away to rivals Galatasaray.
 His move became permanent on 1 July, on a three-year deal with the option for one more.
 Atlético, who had paid no fee to sign him, received €8 million in the deal.
+His contract with the club was terminated by mutual consent on 4 September 2026.